-- have been continuous residents
+- Have been a continuous resident

 of Michigan for a 12-month period before July 1 of the award year.

-- be a Michigan high school graduate.
+- Be a Michigan high school graduate.

-- attain qualifying American College Test (ACT) sum score of 90 or higher.
+- Attain qualifying American College Test (ACT) sum score of 90 or higher.

-- file FAFSA by March 1st and demonstrate financial need.
+- File FAFSA by March 1st and demonstrate financial need.

 must take the ACT by December of